Exploring Deep Neural Networks via Layer-Peeled Model: Minority Collapse in Imbalanced Training: Layer-Peeled Model for Predicting Minority Collapse

 where $(\bX^{\star})^{1/2}$ denotes the positive square root of $\bX^{\star}$ and $\bP\in \RR^{p\times 2K}$ is any partial orthogonal matrix such that $\bP^\top \bP = \bI_{2K}$.
 Then $(\bTheta^{\star}, \bW^{\star})$ is a minimizer of \eqref{eq: NN simplified model}.
 Moreover, if all $\bX^{\star}$'s satisfy $\frac{1}{K}\sum_{k=1}^K \bX^{\star}(k,k) = \Etheta$, then all the solutions of \eqref{eq: NN simplified model} are in the form of \eqref{eq:general solution}. \end{lemma}

 This lemma in effect says that the relaxation does \textit{not} lead to any loss of information when we study the Layer-Peeled Model through a convex program, thereby offering a computationally efficient tool for gaining insights into the terminal phase of training deep neural networks on imbalanced datasets.
-An appealing feature is that the size of the program \eqref{eq:convex sdp problem} is independent of the number of training examples.
+An appealing feature is that the size of the program (\ref{eq:convex sdp problem}) is independent of the number of training examples.
 Besides, this lemma predicts that even in the imbalanced case the last-layer features collapse to their class means under mild conditions.
-Therefore, Property \hyperlink{(NC1)}{(NC1)} is satisfied (see more discussion about the condition in Section \ref{sec:more convex relation}).
+Therefore, Property (\hyperlink{(NC1)}{NC1}) is satisfied (see more discussion about the condition in SI Appendix).

-The assumption of the convexity of $\cL$ in the first argument is satisfied by a large class of loss functions, such as the cross-entropy loss.
+The assumption of the convexity of $\cL$ in the first argument is satisfied by a large class of loss functions.
+The condition that the first $K$ diagonal elements of any $\bX^{\star}$ make the associated constraint saturated is also not restrictive.
+For example, we prove in SI Appendix that this condition is satisfied for the cross-entropy loss.
 We also remark that \eqref{eq:convex sdp problem} is not the unique convex relaxation.
-An alternative is to relax \eqref{eq: NN simplified model} via a nuclear norm-constrained convex program~\cite{bach2008convex, haeffele2019structured} (see more details in Section~\ref{sec:more convex relation}).
+An alternative is to relax \eqref{eq: NN simplified model} via a nuclear norm-constrained convex program~\cite{bach2008convex, haeffele2019structured} (see more details in SI Appendix).